Has oil painting been difficult or lost its luster? Did you know that palette knife of yours is your most versatile tool next to your paintbrush?

 Check out this video to see the technique in action:

 Pointillism is another palette knife painting technique where you press the paint onto the canvas.
-It’s similar to impasto.
+It’s similar to impasto and stippling (except with color).
 As you can see in Autumn Trail with Maple Leaves in the Park, the palette knife is dipped into the paint, and only the tip is used to create paint points on the canvas.

 Similarly, you can use this pointillism technique to add bursts of color to your painting.
 It accentuates features such as street lights on a dark road or flowers in a distant meadow.
 This will add dimension to the image.